GoreNetwork/Network-to-Database/README.md

 		perm_db is the perminate database
 		temp_db is the temp database

-To update the network username/password go into explore_network.py and edit the get_username_password function

-All the examples assume your using a windows docker build and have your files in d:/network_crawler/network_to_db

 	From main docker:
 		Build Images:
 			docker build -t network_crawler_build_perm_db:latest -f ./Dockerfile-Build-perm-db .